-Chocolate mousse is rich and decadent which makes it perfect for your favorite Valentine — or just an excuse to indulge for the day even if you don’t have a special Valentine.
+Chocolate mousse is rich and decadent which makes it perfect for your favorite Valentine — or just an excuse to indulge for the day even if you do not have a special Valentine.

 Some traditional chocolate mousse recipes use eggs and/or egg whites to give the mousse its light and airy texture.
 I chose a recipe that doesn’t use the eggs.
 I prefer not to serve a dish with raw eggs.

-You can use your favorite chocolate (milk, semisweet, bittersweet, or a blend); instead of espresso use vanilla extract, orange extract, or use water or milk.
+Making a chocolate mousse dessert for you and/or a special Valentine calls for using your favorite chocolate (milk, semisweet, bittersweet, or a blend).
+Also, instead of espresso you can choose to use vanilla extract, orange extract, whichever you prefer, or use water or milk instead.

 If you want to cut back on the calories, fold in non-dairy whipped topping instead of the whipped cream – though I didn’t try this so I don’t know how it would affect the mousse consistency, but I have substituted the non-dairy topping in other recipes and it was fine.